Home » All Posts » Desserts & Baking » The Best Buttercream Frosting Recipe

 How to Color Frosting

-Violet is the one color that will stay blue if you use water.
-Other colors my work just fine if water is used in the frosting.
+Violet is the one color that will stay blue if you use water but depends on the icing coloring that you are using.
+Other colors may work just fine if water is used in the frosting.
 I recommend using paste colors vs a water-based color.

 Perfect Frosting